Compliance & Risks

 Allie Mellen: [00:09:59] Yeah.
 So, one of the interesting things that I find with security, especially more than I think any other field is, there are no traditional trajectories.
 People just kind of end up here in these very weird ways, whether they have a technical background or not.
 And, um, it's, it's kind of amazing.

-It really shows how much creativity we need to bring to the situation that we can have people who specialise in all of these different things, contributing to security in some fashion for me.
+It really shows how much creativity we need to bring to the situation that we can have people who specialize in all of these different things, contributing to security in some fashion for me.
 Um, I really got started in security, uh, back when I was in college.
 I, so I started my career doing research out of MIT, on material science and the department of material science and engineering specifically on liquid metal battery research, which was so cool because this was a while ago.